Niqy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0
+Shell Variable Expansions
-alias ls='rm*' - Create a script that creates an alias
+1. alias ls="rm*" - Create a script that creates an alias